DanielNawrot/2D-Gravity-Simulation/README.md

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}](https://latex.codecogs.com/png.image?\inline&space;\dpi{200}\bg{black}(a_{x},a_{y})=(\hat{r}_{x}\times\left\|a\right\|,\hat{r}_{y}\times\left\|a\right\|))

 One problem with my approach is that it does not consider optimising the program, meaning that processing speeds increase dramatically with increasing amounts of bodies.
-My program loops through each body, and calculates the attraction towards each other body.
+My program loops through each body, and calculates the attraction towards each other body.  used one body as a large central mass to make the other masses orbit around.
+If I come back to this project I want to improve the overall look of the programm, allowing for trails, visualizing the path of the planets.

 Here are some images of the simulation: